Hassan-abdu/AI-for-Kids--And-Non-Specialists/README.md

-# AI-for-Kids--Biggeners-
+# AI for Kids and Beginners

+Welcome!

-A project to make Artificial Intelligence easy for children and non-specialists.
+This project aims to make Artificial Intelligence easy to understand for children and non-specialists through:

+- Simple books
+- Educational games
+- Practical examples
+- Interactive learning activities

+Mission:
+To make AI education accessible to everyone.